- Live Rates

 At a glance: Choosing a 15-year (versus a 30-year) mortgage loan could save you a significant amount of money over the long term.
 That’s because you are paying interest for fewer years.
 Additionally, 15-year mortgages typically offer lower rates than their longer 30-year counterparts.
 The downside is that a 15-year loan would result in a higher monthly payment, since the repayment window is half the length.

 So, should you use a 15- or 30-year fixed mortgage rates in Washington?

-1. Consider the rate: On average, 15-year mortgages have lower interest rates than the longer 30-year loans.
-For example, when this article was published in April 2018, the average rate for a 30-year fixed mortgage in Washington and nationwide was 4.47% (source: Freddie Mac).
-At the same time, the average rate assigned to 15-year home loans was 3.94%.
+1. Consider the rate: On average, 15-year fixed-rate mortgages have lower interest rates than the longer 30-year loans.
+For example, when this article was published in March 2020, the average rate for a 30-year fixed mortgage in Washington and nationwide was 3.36% (source: Freddie Mac).
+At the same time, the average rate assigned to 15-year home loans was 2.77%.
 It’s common to see this kind of spread between the two products.
 Borrowers can often secure a lower rate by choosing the shorter-term mortgage product.

 2. Consider the payments: A borrower who chooses a 15-year mortgage loan instead of the more common 30-year option will end up with higher monthly payments (with all other things being equal).
 When there are fewer years to repay the loan, the size of the monthly payments will increase.
 As a result, the 30-year fixed mortgage is more popular with Washington borrowers who want to minimize their monthly payments — and that’s most borrowers.

 Will you need mortgage financing to buy a home in Washington State, Idaho, Colorado, or Oregon?
 We can help.
 Sammamish Mortgage has been serving buyers across the Pacific Northwest for about 28 years.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.